An analysis of Francis Ford Coppola’s cult psychological thriller The Conversation.

 Harry Caul (Gene Hackman) is a freelance wiretapper: he bugs phones and eavesdrops on conversations for a living.
 He’s being paid to follow the wife of a man known only as The Director, but ends up obsessing over her instead.

 Does he hand over the recordings – even if it means the couple could be killed – or does he destroy the evidence?
-With everyone listening in and no one to trust this is no easy choice.
+With everyone listening in and no one to trust, it’s no easy choice.

-The Conversation (1974) is a cult psychological thriller that mixes old-fashioned noir with modern technology.
-The cinematography, lighting and soundtrack is especially memorable, and reminiscent of the mood of an Edward Hopper painting.
+The Conversation (1974) is a cult psychological thriller that mixes old-fashioned noir with modern fears of technology.
+The cinematography, lighting and soundtrack are especially memorable, and – together with the sense of urban isolation – reminiscent of the mood of an Edward Hopper painting.

 More than anything, however, this is a tense, clever story about a heist of sorts – but one in which it’s impossible to know the other players.

 The big theme: who’s listening to whom?

 The conversation at the heart of the film takes place between Ann and Mark in a bustling city park.
-Their chat is being recorded by a surveillance team led by Harry Caul.
+What they don’t know is that Harry’s surveillance team is recording their chat.

 The couple go to great lengths to mask their conversation.
-Despite this, it becomes clear that they’re scared Ann’s husband – The Director – may try to kill them.
+Despite this, it’s clear they fear Ann’s husband – The Director – may try to kill them.

 It takes all of Harry’s technical expertise to make these recordings usable.
 Doing so means having to listen to the the conversation over and over again … a repetition that either triggers or encourages his obsession and eventual psychosis.

-Despite hearing playing such a big role in his job, Harry is remarkably bad at listening.
-Girlfriend Amy (Teri Garr) says he never even listens to her when they talk on the phone.
+Despite hearing being critical to his job, Harry is remarkably bad at listening.
+Girlfriend Amy (Teri Garr) says he doesn’t even listen to her when they talk on the phone.

 She’s right.
 Throughout the film, Harry is constantly distracted.
 He can’t concentrate while talking to those around him, and constantly looks to the side (as though searching for someone else).